-It is a sign used mostly to detect diseases such as appendicitis.
+It is a sign mainly used to detect diseases such as appendicitis.

-The sign of Rovsing, named after the Danish surgeon Niels Thorkild Rovsing (1862-1927) who is remembered for describing this sign for the first time, his work included abdominal pathologies, including cystitis , urinary tract tuberculosis, gallstone disease and appendicitis.
+The sign of Rovsing was named after the Danish surgeon Niels Thorkild Rovsing (1862-1927), who is remembered for describing this sign for the first time; his work included abdominal pathologies, including cystitis, urinary tract tuberculosis, gallstone disease, and appendicitis.

-The sign of Rovsing, as it is classically described, is not a simple palpation of the left iliac fossa that causes pain in the right iliac fossa, in order to determine certain conditions.
+The sign of Rovsing, as it is classically described, is not simply palpating the left iliac fossa that causes pain in the right iliac fossa to determine specific conditions.

 Neither is peritoneal irritation what is provoked; instead, Rovsing’s original description was an attempt to distend the appendix by pressing the left colon in an antiperistaltic direction.

-Studies in the 1950s on intraoperative manometry and cadaveric measurements confirmed that the mechanism sounds as implausible now as it did then.
+Studies in the 1950s on intraoperative manometry and cadaveric measurements confirmed that the mechanism sounds as implausible now as it did.

-The same studies found a small sensitivity and specificity in the diagnosis of appendicitis, thanks to this the function that is currently given to the Rovsing sign was generated.
+The same studies found a minor sensitivity and specificity in the diagnosis of appendicitis; thanks to this, the function is currently given to the Rovsing sign was generated.

-More recently, a 2005 document indicates a sensitivity of 30.1% and specificity of 84.4%, but given the generalized ignorance of the original sign as described by Rovsing, this is better considered as “The similar sign of Rovsing” .
+More recently, a 2005 document indicates a sensitivity of 30.1% and specificity of 84.4%.
+However, given the generalized ignorance of the original sign described by Rovsing, this is better considered “The similar sign of Rovsing.”

-It is probably, in the best case, simply a substitute for peritoneal irritation, of any cause centered in the right iliac fossa but extending into the left iliac fossa.
+In the best case, it is probably simply a substitute for peritoneal irritation of any cause centered in the right iliac fossa but extending into the left iliac fossa.

 Uses of the Rovsing sign

-The Rovsing sign can be useful in diagnosing various diseases, depending on the region in which the pain is felt as a result of pressure in the left iliac fossa.
+The Rovsing sign can help diagnose various diseases, depending on the region in which the pain is felt due to pressure in the left iliac fossa.

-If the pain is felt in the right iliac fossa, it may be due to any inflamed tissue or organ in that region, usually appendix, however, there may also be another pathology.
+The pain in the right iliac fossa may be due to any inflamed tissue or organ in that region, usually the appendix; however, there may also be another pathology.

-If the pressure in the lower left quadrant causes pain on both sides or in the left quadrant only where the pain is applied, there may be a problem with the uterus, colon, bladder, ovaries, etc.
+If the pressure in the lower-left quadrant causes pain on both sides or in the left quadrant only where the paint is applied, there may be a problem with the uterus, colon, bladder, ovaries, etc.

-However, it is possible that the patient has an appendix on the left side as well.
+However, the patient may also have an appendix on the left side.

-Therefore, use this sign as a help tool only, not as a diagnostic criterion.
+Therefore, this sign is a helpful tool, not a diagnostic criterion.

-This anomaly occurs because the nerves of deep pain in the intestines are not located well in an exact point of the abdominal wall, unlike the pain nerves in the muscles.
+This anomaly occurs because the nerves of deep pain in the intestines are not located well at an exact point of the abdominal wall, unlike the pain nerves in the muscles.

-The pain of an ulcer or gallstones can be interpreted by the brain as pain in the stomach, liver, gallbladder, duodenum or the first part of the small intestine.
+The brain can interpret the pain of an ulcer or gallstones as pain in the stomach, liver, gallbladder, duodenum, or the first part of the small intestine.

-Pain will often be referred to the upper half of the abdomen.
+Pain will often be referred to as the upper half of the abdomen.

 Because the appendix is a portion of the intestine, it follows a similar derivation pattern.